RonenNess/PintarJS/README.md

 ### Font Texture (WebGL Only)

 Drawing text in WebGL is a bit tricky.
-To tackle this, PintarJS uses a technique called 'bitmap font rendering' with its WebGL renderer.
+To tackle this, PintarJS implements a technique called 'bitmap font rendering' with its WebGL renderer.

 In this technique, PintarJS uses a texture containing all the characters of a given font, and draw the text by drawing the characters individually as if they were regular sprites.